MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 6. Enter a new increase adjustment.
 For example, if you mistakenly posted a quantity of 8, when you should have posted a quantity of 10, you can enter an adjusting transaction to increase the amount by 2.

+  > [!NOTE]
-*If you changed distribution accounts for the original transaction, be sure you also use those accounts for this entry.*
+  > If you changed distribution accounts for the original transaction, be sure you also use those accounts for this entry.

 7. Choose Save.